 Additionally, as much as we hate to say it, we all have that one mate who says they ‘don’t like coffee’.
 Our counter?
 Maybe they’ve simply never tried the right blend or single.
 You could be the one to open their eyes to a brew they come to love.

-In short, the main difference between single origin coffee and a blend is that singles offers unique, region-specific flavours, while a blend provides a balanced, consistent taste from multiple sources.
+In short, the main difference between single origin coffee and a blend is that singles offer unique, region-specific flavours, while blends provide a balanced, consistent taste from multiple sources.

 What is Single Origin Coffee?